 ## At a Glance

-- **Definition:** A probabilistic contrastive loss that induces latent spaces to capture information maximally useful for predicting future samples by using negative sampling.
+- **Definition:** A probabilistic contrastive loss that uses negative sampling to encourages latent spaces to capture information maximally useful for predicting future samples.
+The context vector ($c_t$) is typically generated by an autoregressive model summarizing past observations [^1].

 - **Formula:** $\mathcal{L}_{N}=-\mathbb{E}_{X}\left[\log\frac{f_{k}(x_{t+k},c_{t})}{\sum_{x_{j}\in X}f_{k}(x_{j},c_{t})}\right]$